callimero/Gyrocks/README.md

 # Gyrocks
-A Vekor Game For Oscilloscopes
+A Vector Game For Oscilloscopes

 Largely build onto Hudson Trammells teensyv/v.st project. v.st is a work from Trammell Hudson, License GPL